ONSdigital/eq-json-version-converter/README.md

 # eq-json-version-converter
-This repository has been written to convert v2 Survey Runner JSON (https://github.com/ONSdigital/eq-survey-runner) to v3.
+This repository has been written to convert [Survey Runner](https://github.com/ONSdigital/eq-survey-runner) schemas from v2 to v3.

-N.B This was written for the e-commerce survey, so although it might convert some other v2 surveys they might not pass validation.
+N.B Only e-commerce surveys are currently supported.
+Other surveys may convert, but aren't guaranteed to be valid to the v3 specification.

 ## Setup

-This application uses pipenv, please follow the following steps.
+To install, run the following.

 ```
 pyenv install
 pip install --upgrade pip setuptools pipenv
 pipenv install --dev
-pipenv shell
 ```

 ## Running

-To use the application, first populate the directory  `schemas/to_convert` with your v2 Survey Runner JSON then run:
+Put any v2 schema you want converted into the directory `schemas/to_convert`:

 ```
-pipenv run python app.py
+make convert-schemas
 ```

 Results of the conversion will appear in schemas/converted